remiduval/moderncollab/content/teachmeoffice365.md

 **Is the Teach me Office 365 app free?**

-Yes, for the moment the Teach me Office 365 app is completely free of charge.
+Yes, for the moment the Teach me Office 365 app is completely free.

-We will implement a subscription model during the second half (H2) of 2021.
-This will allow us to cover infrastructure, maintenance, and further development costs.
+However, we will implement a subscription model during the second half (H2) of 2021.
+This will allow us to cover costs for infrastructure, maintenance, and further development.

 ## Installation

-**Installing or removing the app**
+**Installing or removing the Teach me Office 365 app as an individual user**

-xxx

-**Making the app available to employees in my organisation**

-xxx
+You can install the Teach me Office 365 app directly from the Microsoft Teams app store.
+In the Teams desktop client, to the bottom-left click the "Apps" icon.

+*Note: If you can't see the app, this is because your organisation has restricted store apps.
+In this case, you will need to speak to an IT admin to [allow the app](https://docs.microsoft.com/en-us/microsoftteams/manage-apps#allow-and-block-apps).*

+When you want to remove the app, in the Teams left navigation bar, right-click the app and click "Uninstall"

+**Install and pin the Teach me Office 365 app for all employees**

+You can install the Teach me Office 365 app for all employees in your organisation.
+This means that the app is available for all and does not need to be individually downloaded each time.

+An IT admin will need to [manage app setup policies in Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/teams-app-setup-policies) to do this.

 ## How-to